salt26/gravita-maze/README.md

 ### Android

 * Click [here](https://github.com/salt26/gravita-maze/releases/tag/v1.4.1)!
-* Download `GravitaMaze.v1.4.1.a.zip` on your Android cell phone, unzip it, and execute `GravitaMaze.apk` to install it.
+* Download `GravitaMaze.v1.4.1.a.zip` on your Android phone, unzip it, and execute `GravitaMaze.apk` to install it.
-  * You may need to allow "Install unknown apps" (in "Settings" - "Apps" - "..." - "Special access" - "Install unknown apps")
+  * When the `Install unknown app` message appears, choose `Ignore and install`
+  * If Google Play Protect shows `Blocked by Play Protect` message, ***DO NOT CLICK OK MESSAGE***.
+Instead, click `Details -> Install anyway (unsafe)`.
+  * `Send app for scanning?` message might appear.
+You can choose whatever option you want.
+  * If you can't download apk file in a browser, grant `Install Unknown Apps` permission to that browser in `Settings - Apps - ... icon - Special Access - Install Unknown Apps`.
   * When you run the app for the first time, you need to allow permission to write to external/internal storage.
     * If you deny permission, the app will not be able to create or load maps.
-    * If you checked the “Do not ask me again” option, you must go into the application permission settings and manually turn on the permission for `GravitaMaze`.
+    * If you checked the `Do not ask me again` option, you must go into the application permission settings and manually turn on the permission for `GravitaMaze`.
 * You can download `GravitaMaze.zip` and unzip it in root directory(`Internal storage`) using "My Files" app to enjoy the custom maps.
-  * These maps are playable in the editor, not in Adventure mode.
+  * These maps are playable in Custom mode, not in Adventure mode.
 * The gravity can be manipulated by touching the four "arrow" buttons.
 * Whenever the ball dies, you can touch "retry" button to retry the map.
   * Time stops while the ball is dead.